epurpur/Darden_IntroToPython/README.md

     * NumPy
     * SciPy
     * Pandas

-# Why learn Python instead of other languages?
-* Python is not magic.
-Many other languages can do what python does.
-* Python is widely used
-* Python is easy to learn
-* Python is general purpose (you can do a lot of different things with it)
-* Keep in mind python does have drawbacks!
-    - Speed
-    - Mobile application development

 # Why should I care as a business person?
 Even if you don't intend to become a pro yourself, if you think you might be working with or managing developers, it can be